 Some of the coolest little systems and minigames that I remember from MMOs stem from holidays.
 Holidays seem to give carte blanche to developers to have a bit of fun, go outside of the box, and try a new thing.
 When you're not just making the next string of quests or raid instance but have permission to make something new that's in the spirit of the celebration, surprising things can emerge.10.
 Even if they're not for you, they're for someone who does care

 One complaint I hear about holidays is that it takes time away from devs doing "real content" work.
 The argument goes that this content is temporary anyway and it slows development of whatever the complainer wants to be put in the game right now.
 This is a silly argument because, as Eliot once said, it doesn't have to be for you.
 Just because developers make something that's not up your alley doesn't mean you should go on a rage spiral.
 People do love and care about holiday events (like me), just as much as others might care about raids or PvP or the next zone.

 And guess what?
 Most studios have separate teams that work on content in parallel, so unless you're personally running the studio, you probably don't see how the content you like and the content that other people like are being made at the same time.

-Justin "Syp" Olivetti enjoys counting up to ten, a feat that he considers the apex of his career.
+So go easy on the holidays.
+If they're not for you, it's OK.
+But if you're like me, then you welcome each and every one of them with open arms -- and you can't wait until the next one.Justin "Syp" Olivetti enjoys counting up to ten, a feat that he considers the apex of his career.
 If you'd like to learn how to count as well, check out The Perfect Ten.
 You can contact him via email at firstname.lastname@example.org or through his gaming blog, Bio Break.